Jrees98/Jrees98/README.md

 - 🌱 I’m currently learning:
   Python through Angela Yu's 100 days of Python Udemy course.
-  Javascript through Angela Yu's Web Development Bootcamp as well as the Odin Project
+  Javascript through Angela Yu's Web Development Bootcamp as well as the Odin Project.

 - ⛷️When I'm not coding or working I like to:
-  Ski, go on hikes, and golf
+  Ski, go on hikes, golf, and play hockey.

 - 📫 How to reach me:
   Feel free to send me an email at reescodes@gmail.com